anyLogistix

 Setting up the Last Mile Optimization experiment

-• Vehicles have capacity limitations.
+• Vehicles have limited capacity.

-• Each order is fulfilled exactly once.
+• An order can be fulfilled just once.

-• Vehicle capacity constraints are respected.
+• Vehicle capacity constraints are not violated.

 • The total travel time is minimized.